How Sustainable is Dropshipping Really?

 Environmental Impact

-For instance, dropshipping businesses sourcing products from regions like often face long shipping distances, contributing to a larger carbon footprint.
+For instance, dropshipping businesses sourcing products from regions like China often face long shipping distances, contributing to a larger carbon footprint.
 This issue is compounded when orders are fragmented, with multiple shipments required for a single customer.
-According to research, international shipments from suppliers in Asia to or the U.S. can involve high levels of compared to local shipping.
+According to research, international shipments from suppliers in Asia to Europe or the U.S. can involve high levels of CO2 emissions compared to local shipping.

 The packaging used in dropshipping is another environmental issue.
 Many dropshipped products arrive with excess plastic or non-recyclable materials, increasing the waste footprint.
 A report on the environmental impact of e-commerce indicates that online shopping, including dropshipping, generates 30% more packaging waste than traditional retail.